 Moreover, mandating the disclosure of the consumer protection score will push businesses toward scoring higher.
 Then all consumers are better off.
 If a contract comes with “this contract received a score of 75 for consumer fairness from the Consumer Protection Authority” consumers will be able to ask why it only got 75 versus another service which scored 95 and whether they should use the other service instead.

 Before we get there though, I use a prepaid service for my cell phone.
 It makes it really simple.
 You buy minutes.
 You use minutes.
 There is no contract, no bill, no add-on fees.
 If you don’t like the service, burn the minutes and stop buying more minutes.
-Bob Sullivan wrote in a previous article How to save money on: cell phones that more than 50% of cell phone service in Europe are prepaid while only 17% of cell phone service in the U.S. are prepaid.
+Bob Sullivan wrote in a previous article that more than 50% of cell phone service in Europe are prepaid while only 17% of cell phone service in the U.S. are prepaid.

 I reviewed his book Gotcha Capitalism last year.
 It’s a great book.